 Making Dry Colors

-Pink : Make a mixture of Sindoor (Vermilion) and Maida.
+Pink : Create a blend by combining Sindoor (Vermilion) with Maida.

 Making Oil Colors